Bringing the best of breast reconstruction surgery closer to you. Call us at 214-645-2353.

 One area in which UT Southwestern has gained distinction involves the use of flaps, where tissue is transplanted from other parts of the body to reconstruct the breast.
 Basically, “flap” means any tissue with a blood supply or that is connected to a main artery and vein.
 By using flaps, patients should expect less downtime and more natural, aesthetic results.

 The main types of flap procedures we perform to create a new breast include:

-- Deep inferior epigastric perforator (DIEP): Uses tissue from the abdomen
+- Deep inferior epigastric perforator (DIEP): Uses tissue from the lower abdomen